erichmenge/signed_form/README.md

 My above initializer example errs on the side of caution, generating a new secret key every time the app starts up.
 Only you can decide what is right for you with respect to the secret key.

+### Caching

+Another consideration to be aware of is caching.
+If you cache a form, and then change the secret key that form will perpetually submit parameters that fail verification.
+So if you want to cache the form you should tie the cache key to something that will be changed whenever the secret key changes.

 ## Contributing

 1. Fork it